Explosive devices meant for beer fest and houses of worship seized in Kelantan

 KUALA LUMPUR: Three improvised explosive devices and other material to create explosives were seized last week in Kelantan, Malaysia's Inspector-General of Police Mohamad Fuzi Harun said on Tuesday (Oct 17).

-They were intended for use on a beer festival and houses of worship in Kuala Lumpur and the state of Selangor, he added.
+They were intended for use on a beer festival, entertainment outlets and houses of worship in Kuala Lumpur and the state of Selangor, he added.

-Two devices had been tested - one successfully - by suspects in the backyard of one of their homes.
-The suspects have been arrested.
+Two pipe bombs had been tested - one successfully - by suspects in a clearing behind one of their homes.
+The suspects - a construction contractor, a former soldier and a 19-year-old student with links to the Islamic State militant group - were arrested last Tuesday (Oct 10).

 "We want to reveal (the evidence) and rebut that we are creating stories to create fear," he said.

-"If the IEDs had gone off at the beer fest, I don't know how many victims would have suffered from the impact."
+"If the IEDs had gone off at the beer fest, who knows how many victims would have suffered from the impact."

+The IEDs were estimated to have a blast radius of about 30m.